m8pple/arch2-2019-cw/readme.md

 group, as long as it is spread out (it will take longer if it is done in a rush at the end).

-DoC3 students will already have mastered the programming and infrastructure side of things, so this coursework is only intended to learn the details of the MIPS ISA is designed and operates.
-A pair of competent 3rd year students should be able to complete the coursework in less than 12 person-hours (i.e. much less than one working day), _as long as they have read the book and understood how the ISA works upfront_.
-If you are reading the book and learning as you go it will obviously take longer.

 Groups
 ======